andresjaramillo7/CRUD-web-test/README.md

 5. Start the server: `npm start`
 6. Open your browser and go to `http://localhost:3000/`

-## Usage
+## Features
-After setting up the project, you can perform the following operations:
+- Create new customer records with name, email, and phone fields.
-- Create new records
+- Read and view existing customer records in a dynamic table.
-- View existing records
+- Update customer details through an intuitive interface.
-- Update existing records
+- Delete customer records securely.
-- Delete records
+- Filter customer records in real-time without page reloads.

 ## Dependencies
-- EJS
+- EJS for templating
-- Express
+- Express as the web framework
-- Express-myconnection
+- Express-myconnection for database interaction
-- Morgan
+- Morgan for HTTP request logging
-- Mysql
+- MySQL for database management

 ## Dev Dependencies
-- Nodemon
+- Nodemon for automatic server restarts during development

 ## Contributing
-Contributions to the project are welcome.
+Contributions are welcome!
 Please follow these steps to contribute:
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/YourFeature`)
 3. Make your changes